Kingxukai/linux/Documentation/admin-guide/media/lmedm04.rst

 will produce dvb-usb-lme2510c-s7395.fw

-An alternative but older firmware can be found on the driver disk DVB-S_EN_3.5A in BDADriver/driver
+An alternative but older firmware can be found on the woke driver disk DVB-S_EN_3.5A in BDADriver/driver

 LMEBDA_DVBS7395C.sys (dated 18 Jan 2008)